 Noosa-based designer Erin Clare Oberem has a gift for blending contemporary and classic for her label Erin Clare Bridal.
 Think modern romance — clean lines softened with textured overskirts, tulle toppers, or dreamy detachable trains.
 Wedding dresses crafted in sleek crepe starring alongside gowns in beaded and embroidered lace, and options designed to be shortened (we love) or worn again after “I do.”

 It’s all part of the designer’s “fiercely feminine” aesthetic which has been embraced by brides near and far.
 Proudly designed and made on the Sunshine Coast, Erin’s bespoke wedding gowns and ready-to-wear collections have garnered a loyal following through her Noosa Heads studio and Brisbane’s White Lily Couture.
 But their exquisite form has also found a broader audience via stockists in Adelaide, New York, and Los Angeles.
-And there are European trunk shows on the horizon.

 Can we rewind a few decades to what first sparked your interest in wedding dress design …